altimmons/LangNotes/Unraid.md

 `echo "this is a new line"  | tee -a file.txt`

-If you don’t want tee to write to the standard output, redirect it to /dev/null:
+If you don't want tee to write to the standard output, redirect it to /dev/null:

 `echo "this is a new line"  | tee -a file.txt >/dev/null`